Wall St rises ahead of key economic data this week; AMC soars

-The technology sector rose 0.8%, providing the biggest boost to the benchmark S&P 500, while communication services and materials eased.
+The technology sector (.SPLRCT) rose 0.8%, providing the biggest boost to the benchmark S&P 500, while communication services (.SPLRCS) and materials (.SPLRCM) eased.

 A weekly unemployment report and May private payrolls data on Thursday will be followed by monthly jobs numbers on Friday.